-On Wednesday, May 22, Fairmount Park Conservancy, in partnership with Philadelphia Parks & Recreation, WRT, and Friends of FDR Park, celebrated the future of FDR Park with the unveiling of the FDR Park Master Plan.
-Hundreds of park users, South Philly residents, stakeholders, and community members came together to celebrate and view the Master Plan in person, enjoy food trucks, lawn games, a photo booth, and a speaking program with partners and city officials.
+On Wednesday, May 22, Fairmount Park Conservancy, in partnership with Philadelphia Parks & Recreation, WRT, and Friends of FDR Park, celebrated the future of FDR Park with the unveiling of the FDR Park Plan.
+Hundreds of park users, South Philly residents, stakeholders, and community members came together to celebrate and view the Plan in person, enjoy food trucks, lawn games, a photo booth, and a speaking program with partners and city officials.

 “This is the kind of project Fairmount Park Conservancy exists to support,” said John Gattuso, Board President of Fairmount Park Conservancy, during the speaking program.
 He was joined by Philadelphia Parks & Recreation Commissioner Kathryn Ott Lovell, Senator Larry Farnese, Managing Director Brian Abernathy, Councilman Kenyatta Johnson, and Friends of FDR Park President Todd Pride.

 WRT and the Conservancy solicited significant community input throughout the year-long planning process.
 The project team spoke to nearly 3,000 community members and stakeholders.
 These conversations took place in seven languages and in settings that ranged from online surveys, canvassing in the park, two public open houses, several small design workshops, and more than 30 stakeholder meetings.